MinBZK/ai-validation/docs/projects/amt/reporting-standard/latest_new.md

     card from Hugging Face.
 There can be multiple model cards, meaning multiple models are used.

 31. `tasks` (OPTIONAL, list[TaskCard]).
 A list of task cards (as defined below) or `!include`s of a YAML file containing a task card.
-This task card is an assessment card described in the next section.
+This task card is an task card described in the next section.
     There can be multiple task cards, meaning multiple tasks were performed.